sayedimac/myfunc/README.md

 # myfunc

-Simple Azure function that reads blobs and table datsa from an Azure storage account.
+Simple Azure function that reads blobs and table data from an Azure storage account.